xgrayfoxss21/AMSDAM/README.md

   - `Form S-1` – Schedule Proposal and Time Allocation Request
   - `Form EVAL-1` – Post-Consultation Evaluation & Completion Certificate
   - `Form APP-1` – Formal Appeal of Administrative Determination

-All forms and guides have been reformatted into **government-style PDFs**
-featuring:
-- Department branding & metadata boxes
-- “FOR OFFICIAL USE ONLY” watermarks
-- Excessive cross-referencing
-- Redundant legalese for maximum authenticity

 ---